 This helps reduce the symptoms and causes of remission, improves the mobility of the affected joints and eliminates discomfort when moving, raising both the patient’s health and overall quality of life.

-In the case of autologous cell products, MMCSs are being derived from the patient’s own adipose tissue or bone marrow.
+In the case of autologous cell products, MMCSs are derived from the patient’s own adipose tissue or bone marrow.
 MMSCs derived from adipose tissue have the highest chondrogenic potential.
-Harvesting from own patient fat is also the less invasive procedure.
+Harvesting from own patient fat is also a less invasive procedure.
 Despite this, it is possible to get stem cells from the patient’s bone marrow.

 In order for the effect to be maximized, the decision on the source of the cells is made by the doctor depending on the patient’s condition and the expected efficiency of the cells.

-If there are any contraindications for autologous cells harvesting or therapy should commence immediately, we use allogeneic (donor) cell products based on cells derived from healthy donor’s tissues with a higher therapeutic potential.
+If there are any contraindications for autologous cells harvesting, or the therapy should commence immediately, we use allogeneic (donor) cell products based on cells derived from healthy donor tissues with a higher therapeutic potential.
 It is known that the properties of this type of cells are almost the same regardless of whether they are derived from the patient or a donor.

-When stem cells are injected directly into the affected joint, they improve its tissue, normalize metabolism, and improving trophicity, which leads to a reduction of inflammation and recovery of joint mobility.
+When stem cells are injected directly into the affected joint, they improve its tissue, normalize metabolism, and improve local trophicity, which leads to a reduction of inflammation and recovery of joint mobility.

 During our treatment, patients receive activated autologous mesenchymal stem cells and/or stromal-vascular fraction (SVF), which is also rich on MMSCs.
 Afterwards, they are separated and cultivated.
 The optimal therapeutic dose of cells is calculated according to the patient’s weight.

 Then finally cells are returned to the patient’s body by two routes of administration: local injections to the affected joint and IV dip.